not-an-aardvark/lucky-commit/README.md

 ## Performance

-`lucky-commit`'s performance is determined by how powerful your computer is, and whether you GPG-sign your commits.
+`lucky-commit`'s performance is determined by how powerful your computer is, whether you GPG-sign your commits, and whether you use experimental git features.

+### Hash rate

 The main bottleneck is SHA1 throughput.
 The default hash prefix of `0000000` has length 7, so on average, `lucky-commit` needs to compute 16<sup>7</sup> SHA1 hashes.